Long-range reconnaissance patrol: In Vietnam

 As the Vietnam War matured, I Field Force LRRPs widened their area of operation to include I Corps and II Corps, and II Field Force LRRPs respectively included III Corps and IV Corps.

+Post-Vietnam

 The legacy of LRRP units later continued with the U.S. Army's Long Range Surveillance (both detachments and companies), which have been dropped from the force structure and inactivated, and exists today in the dismounted reconnaissance troops of Reconnaissance, Surveillance, and Target Acquisition squadrons.

 NATO International Long Range Reconnaissance Patrol School

 In 1977, Belgium, the Netherlands, and the United Kingdom sent instructors to Germany to work on the planning of an international long-range reconnaissance patrol (LRRP) school.
 From 1979 onward, joint training for LRRP and military stay-behind units was conducted at NATO's International Long Range Reconnaissance Patrol School (ILRRPS) in Weingarten, Germany, under the lead of UK SF.
 British SAS, German Fernspäher, Dutch Marines, Belgian Para-Commandos, US SF, and others worked and trained together on a daily basis.
 ILRRPS provided specialist training to allow soldiers to operate effectively in gathering intelligence behind enemy lines.
 Courses included Long Range Reconnaissance, Combat Survival (E&E and resistance to interrogation), Advanced WP Specialist Recognition, Close Quarter Battle and so on.
 TRISTAR, a NATO LRRP exercise originally sponsored by the SAS, was conducted annually.

 In May 2001, the ILRRPS was renamed the International Special Training Center (ISTC).